JamesSkemp/words/content/post/mvc-mini-profiler-for-users-in-a-particular-role.md

 +++
-title = "mvc-mini-profiler for users in a particular role" summary = "mvc-mini-profiler is pretty slick, and extremely easy to add." draft = false comments = true date = "2011-06-24T23:30:00-05:00"
+title = "mvc-mini-profiler for users in a particular role" description = "mvc-mini-profiler is pretty slick, and extremely easy to add." draft = false comments = true date = "2011-06-24T23:30:00-05:00"